Before there was plastic, there was cabuya.

 Finally, once the bag is complete, the women pass it along to another team of Ecuadorian artisans: The Leathersmiths.
 This small, family-run business adds a vegetable-tanned cow leather to the bag as a finishing touch that will soften over time.

 We're so excited for the chance to support and highlight this traditional craft and the team of artisans who practice it.
-In honor of Plastic Free July, we invite you to shop our heirloom hats and bags to join us in supporting a sustainable alternative to plastics - natural fibers.
+We invite you to shop our heirloom hats and bags to join us in supporting a sustainable alternative to plastics - natural fibers.

 Written by Olivia Prentzel